 SFAS No. 107, Disclosure About Fair Value of Financial Instruments, requires disclosure of the fair value of financial instruments for which it is practicable to estimate that value.
-The estimated fair value of investment securities and interest rate swaps is equal to their carrying value presented in the consolidated statements of financial condition.
-The estimated fair value of cash and cash equivalents, accrued interest receivable, reverse repurchase agreements, repurchase agreements with maturities shorter than one year, payables for mortgage-backed securities purchased, dividends payable, accounts payable, and accrued interest payable, generally approximates cost as of the dates presented due to the short term nature of these financial instruments.
-The fair value of repurchase agreements with longer dated maturities is generally approximated by cost as the loans reprice frequently to market rates.
+The estimated fair value of mortgage-backed securities and interest rate swaps is equal to their carrying value presented in the consolidated statements of financial condition.
+Securitized loans are carried at amortized cost.
+The estimated fair value of cash and cash equivalents, accrued interest receivable, reverse repurchase agreements, mortgage-backed securities purchased, dividends payable, accounts payable, and accrued interest payable, generally approximates cost due to the short term nature of these financial instruments.